 If we retain such personal information, it will only be used for the following purposes:

-The security of your personal information is important to us.
+The security of your personal and confidential business information is important to us.

-We take appropriate industry recognised steps to prevent the personal information we hold about you from misuse, interference or loss, and from unauthorised access, modification or disclosure.
-This includes the use of technologies and processes such as access control procedures, network firewalls, encryption and physical security to protect the privacy of your personal information.
+We take appropriate industry recognised steps to prevent personal and confidential business information we hold from misuse, interference or loss, and from unauthorised access, modification or disclosure.
+This protection includes the use of technologies and processes such as access control procedures, network firewalls, encryption and physical security.

-- has a query in relation to this Privacy Statement; or
+(ii) has a query in relation to this Statement; or

 please contact us using the details below.